Nightgaze/esp8266_wol_server/README.md

 ## 🧠 Notes

 - Ensure the ESP8266 is on the same local network as the target PC.
-- Enable Wake-on-LAN in your PC’s BIOS and network adapter settings.
+- Enable Wake-on-LAN in your PC’s BIOS and network adapter settings[BIOS Settings](https://youtu.be/7rnpV8onpjM?si=Z1_Jr_2Q9qIaoAOS) [Network Adapter Settings](https://youtu.be/4-zlIAyy10k?si=i68x27b43tMmLcFk)
 - Wolow must be running for shutdown and restart commands to work.

 ---